Between a tweaked horseshoe and the Farrier – what to do!

-Let’s assume you have removed the offending shoe, or your horse has removed it for you.
-(Here’s an article for you to peruse to pull a shoe step by step.)
-Now you are left with a naked foot.
-It’s important that you do a few things here:
+- Let’s assume you have removed the offending shoe, or your horse has removed it for you.
+Here’s an article for you to peruse to find out how, just in case.
+Now you are left with a naked hoof.
+It’s important that you do a few things here.

 Nails make pokey things – so always walk the field to find the sprung shoe!

 - In order to prevent damage and give the naked hoof some TLC, I always like to “wrap” a shoeless hoof until the farrier can arrive.
 Even if it’s only for a few hours, it’s a good idea.
 The easiest way to do this is with a diaper.
-(You may want to toss in some hoof packing if you think your wild beast ran back and forth through some unforgiving paddock footing).
-Then, a quick wrap around the edge of the hoof with duct tape, and place the foot in a boot if you have one.
+You may want to toss in some hoof packing if you think your wild beast ran back and forth through some unforgiving paddock footing.
+I’ll take a quick hoof bandage or a hoof boot before a duct tape pad any day.
+But use what you have.

 - Remember that you should not wrap any sort of tape around the coronary area.
 If you are without a boot, you will need to add many layers of duct tape to the bottom of the hoof area.
 A fluffy bed of shavings will be fine for a diaper without a boot, but you want to skip the turnout.

-Heavy duty boots with a nice tred on the bottom.
+Heavy-duty boots with a nice tread on the bottom.
 You could also go with a canvas boot with a leather bottom, or any of the dozens to pick from.